azure-ad-b2c/samples/policies/B2C-Token-Includes-AzureAD-BearerToken/Readme.md

 ![consent2](media/Consent2.jpg)

-Some permissions require the company administrator’s consent, therefore users are not authorized to consent individually.
+Some permissions require the company administrator’s consent; therefore users are not authorized to consent individually.
 In this case, users will be blocked from sign in until the company administrator logons to the app and consents on behalf of all users in their organization.

 ![consent3](media/Consent3.jpg)